• Skip to primary navigation

 *Ice water may chill them quickly, but it will also negatively affect the flavor.

-Instead, add ice to a large bowl and toss the shrimp in the ice bath, allowing them to quickly chill.
+Instead, add ice to a large bowl and toss the shrimp in the ice bath, allowing them to chill quickly.
 You can also use the colander for this process if it’s large enough.

 After the shrimp have chilled, peel and devein the shrimp.
 Serve the Shrimp Cocktail on crushed ice with cocktail sauce and a lemon wedge.
 And get ready for rave reviews.